How to Install a Floor Drain for the Laundry Room

 - Galvanized steel hanging strap

-Cut a Hole in the Laundry Room Floor
+Locate and Cut a Hole in the Floor

-With a two-inch hole saw or jigsaw, cut a two-inch hole in the laundry room floor at the intended drain location.
+With a 2-inch hole saw or jigsaw, cut a 2-inch hole in the laundry room floor at the intended drain location.
 If your laundry room floor already has tile flooring, you will also need to remove a small section of tile, mortar, and grout.

 Install the Drain in the Floor